arav06/aws-fundies/aws-management-concepts.md

 * Security: Describes how to use services in AWS to protect systems, data and assets and improve the security of our architecture.
 Asks if we are following best security practices.
 How do you detect and investigate security events?
 How do you classify your data?What criteria makes data important?
 * Reliability: Focuses on building an architecture that has strong foundations, is resilient, can recover from failures and is maintained with best practices.
 Asks how we can build a reliable architecture.
 If something breaks, we have a way to quickly bring more architecture to support it.
 How do you monitor workload resources?
 How do you use fault isolation to protect the workload?
 * Performance Efficiency: Focuses on efficient use of services in the architecture to meet customer demands and business requirmenets.
 Asks how do you evolve the workload to take advantage of new releases.
-* Cost Optimization: Focuses understand and controlling where money is being spent and avoiding unnecessary costs.
+* Cost Optimization: Helps in understanding and controlling where money is being spent and avoiding unnecessary costs.
 How do you use pricing models to reduce costs?
 How do you monitor costs and usage?

 ### Well-Architected Tool